kerynegan/e15/p3/README.md

 ## Feature summary
 *Outline a summary of features that your application has.
 The following details are from a hypothetical project called "Movie Tracker".
 Note that it is similar to Bookmark, yet it has its own unique features.
 Delete this example and replace with your own feature summary*

-+ Visitors can register/log in
++ Instructors can register/log in
 + Users can add/update/delete movies in their collection (title, release date, director, writer, summary, category)
 + There's a file uploader that's used to upload poster images for each movie
 + User's can toggle whether movies in their collection are public or private